plexiti/the-job-announcement/README.md

 we are also strong believers in using the right tool for the job and have thus we leverage the [Apache Camel integration framework](http://camel.apache.org/) to integrate with external systems like [Twitter](https://twitter.com/TheJobAnnouncer).

 * Focus on testability: we provide readable unit tests, ...
-TODO
+TODO: expand with specific references to code.

 # Getting Started

 In order to be in a position to play with the showcase yourself you will need to do the following steps:

 1. Request a trial version of camunda fox ee platform by filling up [this form]().

 # Technologies Used